TiagoSeixas2103/NLP_APS1/README.md

 ## Database Setup

-1 - Enter the tiagovs_nlp_aps1 folder, and run Get_servant_name.py (wait until it finishes)
+1 - Enter the NLP_APS1 folder, and run Get_servant_name.py (wait until it finishes)

 2 - Run Get_servant_description.py (wait until it finishes)

-3 - Make sure Data.csv is inside the tiagovs_nlp_aps1 folder, on the same level as setup.py
+3 - Move the file Data.csv to the tiagovs_nlp_aps1 folder, on the same level as setup.py

 ## App Setup